-- Hold regular committee meetings (recommended on a monthly basis) and as needed. - Act as a resource to District 72 Officers on technological solutions. - Develop and document technology policies and procedures available for use by District 72. - District Inventory Chairperson: chairs all meetings of District Inventory committee; develops list of inventory questions with input from group members, GSRs, and District chairs and officers; coordinates with District secretary to maintain and update database of contact information for all groups in District; distributes inventory questions to groups and collects written responses; plans and oversees a District Inventory event; develops with assistance from Committee members a written report on the Inventory process; communicates inventory findings to GSRs, District chairs, and officers to assist them in their efforts to more effectively reach the still suffering alcoholic and serve our District by ensuring oral and written reports are provided at the monthly District 72 Business Meeting.
+- Hold regular committee meetings (recommended on a monthly basis) and as needed. - Act as a resource to District 72 Officers on technological solutions. - o Develop and document technology policies and procedures available for use by District 72. - District Inventory Chairperson: chairs all meetings of District Inventory committee; develops list of inventory questions with input from group members, GSRs, and District chairs and officers; coordinates with District secretary to maintain and update database of contact information for all groups in District; distributes inventory questions to groups and collects written responses; plans and oversees a District Inventory event; develops with assistance from Committee members a written report on the Inventory process; communicates inventory findings to GSRs, District chairs, and officers to assist them in their efforts to more effectively reach the still suffering alcoholic and serve our District.
 It is recommended that the District Inventory Chairperson form an ad hoc committee during the first year of the rotation, conduct the inventory approximately six months later, and present findings to the District approximately three months after the inventory. - Roundup Chairperson (selected by District 72 approximately every four years): Approximately two years before District 72 is scheduled to host a Roundup (may be Spring or Fall), the District will vote to elect a Roundup Chair.
-The Chair may\choose to find a Co-chair with whom to split duties as agreed.
-Suggested\sobriety/experience: Min. of 2 years' sobriety, with service experience that demonstrates commitment, follow-through, and completion of duties.
+The Chair may choose to find a Co-chair with whom to split duties as agreed.
+Suggested sobriety/experience: Min. of 2 years' sobriety, with service experience that demonstrates commitment, follow-through, and completion of duties.
 Enthusiasm is helpful.
 Duties are:

-- Recruit, establish and maintain a Roundup Committee (Team) - Reach out to Al-Anon so that they may establish an Al-Anon Chair - Chair Team meetings - Communicate Team progress, needs, issues to District on regular basis by ensuring oral and written reports are provided at the monthly District 72 Business Meeting. - Communicate Team progress and publicize the event at each Area Assembly.
+- Recruit, establish and maintain a Roundup Committee (Team) - Reach out to Al-Anon so that they may establish an Al-Anon Chair - Chair Team meetings - Communicate Team progress, needs, issues to District on regular basis - Communicate Team progress and publicize the event at each Area Assembly.

 May engage Area Webmaster and Triangle Editor to post "save the date" information, registration flyers and links - Oversee and support Team activities & responsibilities including, but not limited to: Selecting a theme, speakers, event dates, brand image and venue; setting up a Roundup checking account; establishing budgetary assumptions; creating a budget with registration fees/structure to support it; creating and managing a registration process; program logistics (i.e., scheduling the AA/Al-Anon meetings, workshops, speakers, hospitality room etc. throughout the event); entertainment; determining how best to disburse funds remaining post-event after bills paid, refunds made and split with Al-Anon completed - Attend the event from set-up through tear-down - Conduct a post-event debrief with Team to share learnings - Discuss Team recommendation and secure agreement with District 72 on how to disburse funds remaining post-event; disburse funds and close checking account - Deliver a final report to District 72 no later than six months post-event

-\\Please Note: When rotating out or upon resigning, it is the responsibility of all the outgoing chairs/officers to provide all pertinent information and materials to the incoming chairs/officers.
+Please Note: When rotating out or upon resigning, it is the responsibility of all the outgoing chairs/officers to provide all pertinent information and materials to the incoming chairs/officers.